Wednesday, July 9, 2025

 This Too Shall Pass

 Once per day, if a spell you cast while Unbalanced would deal damage or strain to you, you may ignore it.
-If another Unbalanced Witch would take damage in this way, you may use this feature to take it instead.
+As a reaction, you may instead activate this feature targeting another Witch you can see who would become injured in the same way.

 Trust In The Goodly Moon